throwable/mdc4spring/README.md

 ### Prerequisites

-The library works with Java 8+ and Spring Boot or Spring Framework environment (does not rely on any specific version).
+The library works with Java 8+ and Spring Boot or Spring Framework environments (does not rely on any specific version).
 Currently, it supports Slf4J/Logback, Log4j2 and Log4j logging systems.
 By default, the logging system is detected using classpath library resolution, but you can change this behavior setting
 ```com.github.throwable.mdc4spring.loggers.LoggerMDCAdapter```